 1. Love one another.
 Waking up involves showing love to one another in intentional and unmistakable ways.
 Even when someone gets on your nerves.
 Even when you might get hurt.
 Even though they might not deserve it.
 Choose to show love to all of your fellow Christ-followers.

 2. Cast off the works of darkness, which include “orgies and drunkenness, sexual immorality and sensuality, quarreling and jealousy.”
 Many volumes could be written on these alone.
 Carefully consider each one.
 Are you engaging in “sensuality” – those things which appeal to your senses rather than your spirit?
 Are you prone to quarreling?
 Do you struggle with jealousy?
+What about pornography?
 What other “works of darkness” does God bring to your mind?
 Cast them off and pursue personal holiness.

 3. Put on the armor of light.
 Armor is the garb of one who is prepared for action.
 Just as you wouldn’t wear armor to bed, you ought not claim to be Christ-following when everything about your posture, your environment, and your attitude reveals that you’re really just comfortable.